crate/cratedb-guide/docs/integrate/etl/kafka-connect.md

 ![image](/_assets/img/integrations/kafka-connect.png){width=650px}

 ## Setup
-To illustrate how this architecture can be used, we will create a scenario where we have machine sensor data from a series of weather stations being ingested into a Kafka topic.
+To illustrate how this architecture can be used, let's create a scenario where machine sensor data from a series of weather stations is ingested into a Kafka topic.
 This data could be used in a reactive sense: for example, a micro-controller could consume from this topic to turn on air conditioning if the temperature were to rise above a certain threshold.
-Aside this use of the data, we want to ingest it into CrateDB.
-This allows us to do long term data analytics, like predicting the weather trends for example.
+Aside this use of the data, it should be stored into CrateDB.
+This allows to do long term data analytics, like predicting the weather trends for example.
 Payload from each sensor may look like this:

 ```json